balmer40/Roulette/README.md

 Please check out the Roulette API guide in the project root on guidance for the endpoints.

-Run the executable found in the Run folder in the project root to launch the service.
+The app can be run via the executable in the Run folder in the project root.
 Or you can also open up Visual Studio and run from there.

 The app is set to run on http://localhost:5000 by default (would be https in prod).